Judi Farr: Personal life

 In 1963, Farr married Derry Macgillicuddy, after meeting him while performing together in a Genesian Theatre production.
 The couple had three children – Sean, Sarah and Bridie.

-Illness & death
+Illness and death

 Farr retired from the industry in 2015, after a cancer battle.
 She had been diagnosed with a squamous cell carcinoma in her parotid gland, during her time working on the A Place to Call Home.
 The operation to remove it resulted in unilateral facial disfigurement, which was cause for several reconstructive surgeries.
 Judi had a stroke in 2016.

-Farr died of respiratory failure on 30 June 2023 after a long illness, at the age of 84.
+Farr died of respiratory failure in Sydney on 30 June 2023 after a long illness, at the age of 84.